Doing Our Bit To Help Fight Infant HIV In Africa

 This week, two of our technical consultants are heading down to eSwatini (formerly Swaziland) to help a charitable foundation in its fight against infant HIV.

-Sebastian Gedge and Thomas Cunningham will deliver four days of ‘train the trainer’ instruction on how to use Microsoft’s PowerApps platform to staff and volunteers at the Elizabeth Glaser Paediatric AIDS Foundation.
+Sebastian Gedge and Thomas Cunningham will deliver four days of ‘train the trainer’ instruction on how to use Microsoft’s PowerApps platform to staff at the Elizabeth Glaser Paediatric AIDS Foundation.
 It’s the sort of work that I’ve always been keen to get involved with, ever since setting up Formus Professional Software.

 Of course, we all go into business to make a living for ourselves but I’ve always got a kick out of working with people who so obviously care about what they do and helping them to do it even better.
 The Elizabeth Glaser Foundation absolutely fits that bill.

-Faster Information Improve Infants Chances
+Faster Information Improves Infants Chances